A Survey on Large Language Model-Based Game Agents: Perception and Action Interfaces of LLMGA

 The action interface determines how an LLM-based agent’s decisions are grounded into executable operations within the game environment.
 Unlike generic LLM outputs that produce unconstrained text, games require actions that conform to specific control formats.
 Accordingly, action interfaces are categorized by the type of action required by games: \textit{high-level actions} represent semantic or logical operations (e.g., “open the door”); \textit{low-level actions} specify concrete control signals such as keystrokes or mouse movements; and \textit{programmatic actions} output structured commands or API calls that the environment can directly execute.

-\textbf{High-Level Actions.} In games where actions are expressed as discrete choices~\cite{hupokellmon,huang2024pokergpt}, the generation problem can be reformulated as a selection task.
+\textbf{High-Level Actions.} In games where actions are expressed as discrete choices~\cite{hu2025pokellmon}, the generation problem can be reformulated as a selection task.
 In this case, the model can simply select one of the provided options as the action.
 In parser-based environments, such as text adventure games or interactive narratives~\cite{TextWorldProblemsComp,hausknecht2020interactive}, the LLM must generate a command that follows specific syntax, such as “open the door” or “pick up the sword”.
 Outputs that deviate from the expected syntax are treated as invalid and ignored.
 Therefore, the core challenge is to ensure that output actions are admissible.
 Recent work has introduced correction mechanisms, such as mapping generated phrases to the closest permissible action~\cite{huang2022language}.
 An alternative is constrained decoding: instead of unconstrained token-by-token decoding, it computes the joint likelihood of each valid action sequence using the chain rule, and then normalize across the entire action set~\cite{carta2023grounding}.
 However, such token-level probabilities penalize longer commands disproportionately, leading to systematic bias against valid but longer actions.
 To mitigate this problem, TWOSOME~\cite{TWOSOME} introduces length normalization by scaling log-likelihoods with the action’s token count, thereby balancing the probability distribution over admissible actions.
+Other game agents refine high-level action selection with auxiliary knowledge or value signals: KnowAgent constrains executable-action planning with an explicit action knowledge base to reduce hallucination~\cite{zhu2025knowagent}, while reinforced advantage feedback (ReAd) trains a critic that estimates per-agent advantage values so agents can reject low-value actions without costly verification in the Overcooked-AI~\cite{zhang2024read}.